Gametuto/Vid2Aud/README.md

 # Vid2Aud

-This project is a Python-based tool that converts video files to audio files using the FFmpeg library.
+This project is a Python-based, multiplatform tool that converts video files to audio files using the FFmpeg library.
 It supports multiple audio codecs and formats, and provides a user-friendly command-line interface with progress tracking.

+## Compatibility

+Vid2Aud is compatible with the following operating systems:
+- Windows
+- Linux
+- Mac

 ## Features